dekuNukem/bob_cassette_rewinder/README.md

 |     ...     |              |
 |      0      |     0x50     |

-[An eagle-eyed user flopp](https://github.com/dekuNukem/bob_cassette_rewinder/issues/8) pointed out the value at 0xa1 is calculated `Washes left` XOR `0x50`, thanks!
+[An eagle-eyed user flopp](https://github.com/dekuNukem/bob_cassette_rewinder/issues/8) pointed out the value at 0xa1 is calculated as `Washes left` XOR `0x50`, thanks!
 Not sure why they did it like this, but anyway!

 To reset the cassette to 30 washes, all I have to do is **set that byte back to 0x4e**, easy enough!